-- If an SMIMEEncryptionKeyPreference attribute is found in a SignedData object received from the desired recipient, this identifies the X.509 certificate that SHOULD be used as the X.509 key management certificate for the recipient. - If an SMIMEEncryptionKeyPreference attribute is not found in a SignedData object received from the desired recipient, the set of X.509 certificates SHOULD be searched for a X.509 certificate with the same subject name as the signing of a X.509 certificate which can be used for key management. - Or use some other method of determining the user's key management key.
+- If an SMIMEEncryptionKeyPreference attribute is found in a SignedData object received from the desired recipient, this identifies the X.509 certificate that SHOULD be used as the X.509 key management certificate for the recipient. - If an SMIMEEncryptionKeyPreference attribute is not found in a SignedData object received from the desired recipient, the set of X.509 certificates SHOULD be searched for a X.509 certificate with the same subject name as the signer of a X.509 certificate that can be used for key management. - Or use some other method of determining the user's key management key.
 If a X.509 key management certificate is not found, then encryption cannot be done with the signer of the message.
-If multiple X.509 key management certificates are found, the S/MIME agent can make an arbitrary choice between them. - 2.6.
-SignerIdentifier SignerInfo Type matching certificate during signature verification before indicating an error condition.
+If multiple X.509 key management certificates are found, the S/MIME agent can make an arbitrary choice between them.

+2.6.
+SignerIdentifier SignerInfo Type

-S/MIME v3.1 implementations MUST support both issuerAndSerialNumber as well as subjectKeyIdentifier.
+S/MIME v3.2 implementations MUST support both issuerAndSerialNumber and subjectKeyIdentifier.
 Messages that use the subjectKeyIdentifier choice cannot be read by S/MIME v2 clients.

 It is important to understand that some certificates use a value for subjectKeyIdentifier that is not suitable for uniquely identifying a certificate.
-Implementations MUST be prepared for multiple certificates for potentially different entities to have the same value for subjectKeyIdentifier, and MUST be prepared to try each
+Implementations MUST be prepared for multiple certificates for potentially different entities to have the same value for subjectKeyIdentifier, and MUST be prepared to try each matching certificate during signature verification before indicating an error condition.